silnrsi/pysilfont/docs/scripts.md

 ---
 #### psfufo2ttf
-Usage: **`psfufo2ttf [--removeOverlaps] iufo ottf`**
+Usage: **`psfufo2ttf [--removeOverlaps] [--decomposeComponenets] iufo ottf`**

 _([Standard options](docs.md#standard-command-line-options) also apply)_

-This generates a ttf file without OpenType tables from a UFO.
+This is based on ufo2ft and generates a ttf file without OpenType tables from a UFO.

-It is based on ufo2ft and uses ufo2ft's decomposeTransformedComponents and flattenComponents filters.

 If `--removeOverlaps` is used it merges overlapping contours

+ufo2ft filters

+- The decomposeTransformedComponents and flattenComponents filters are always used
+- decomposeComponentes is used if `--decomposeComponenets` is set (or the filter is set in lib.plist)
+- Other ufo2ft filters can also be set in lib-plist - see ufo2ft documentation for details

 ---
 #### psfversion